Doctors Note Logo

 • Always speak to a doctor about symptoms that are severe, persistent, or concerning

-If you are noticing changes in thinking, perception, or behavior—whether in yourself or someone you care about—Ubie's free Medically approved LLM Symptom Checker Chat Bot can help you assess your symptoms confidentially and prepare informed questions before consulting with a qualified healthcare professional.
+If you're noticing changes in your thinking, perception, or behavior—or are concerned about someone you care about—using a Medically approved LLM Symptom Checker Chat Bot like Ubie's can help you privately evaluate symptoms and determine the right time to reach out to a qualified healthcare professional.

 Schizophrenia is complex, but with informed care and support, people can and do move forward.